-$^{^{\}rm 44}$ The 2010 HETAC Monitoring Policy shall guide this process
+9 The 2010 HETAC Monitoring Policy shall guide this process

-45 Where a joint award is established the review process and criteria may vary according to the requirements of the other awarding body.
-Matters of principle from which IADT will deviate in such a context are provided in Section 3, paragraphs 68-73 Z:\Educational Partnerships\QA CP TP\IADT QA Section\Approved QA Docs\2015 05 18 Version 2 of Quality Assurance of Collaborative Programmes.docx
+10 Where a joint award is established, the review process and criteria may vary according to the requirements of the other awarding body.
+Matters of principle from which IADT will deviate in such a context are provided in Section 3, paragraphs 68-73

-- Review the Institute's and where relevant its collaborative partner's research activities and projections in the area of study under review. - Evaluate the Relationship Management Team's and the respective partners' flexibility in responding to market requirements and educational developments. - Evaluate the formal links the Institute and its partner have established with industry/business and the wider community in order to maintain the relevance of the collaborative programme. - Evaluate the Consortium's projections for the succeeding five years in specific areas. - Evaluate the student feedback mechanisms and the process for acting upon student feedback - → Nature of External Peer Review Committee - The Self-Assessment Report is reviewed by external peers which in addition to subject specialists includes specialists with expertise in collaborative (transnational) provision, and results in a set of recommendations and clear actions based on interaction with the review group.
-The peer review group is established using the criteria specified in the programme approval paragraphs. - → Programmatic Review by Model of Programme - Where IADT has a critical mass of collaborative programmes (5 or more), they may be reviewed periodically together.
-In such a model care needs to be taken to retain sufficient external experts with the appropriate field expertise. - 63 Special Considerations for a Relationship Management Team and in particular a Collaborative Programme Team during programmatic review. - a.
-Where a collaborative programme has a sister variant which is a standard IADT programme, each variant must be distinctly reviewed - b.
-Processes for the on-going or periodic review of standard programmes should only lead to changes in a related collaborative programme where there has been due consideration of same explicitly by the Collaborative Programme Team and the Relationship Management Team - c.
-Decisions to 'keep programmes the same' or 'allow' the emergence of distinct programmes need to be considered carefully - d.
-A focus on whether the learners on a collaborative programme receive an equivalent learning experience to those on a standard IADT programme is required - e.
-Consideration shall be made about issues of public information, transparency and clarity on the qualification to be obtained.
-Are learners absolutely clear about the nature of the collaborative programme and the qualification it leads to?
-Is this information appropriately recorded in a Diploma Supplement? - f.
-Careful consideration of the dispersed management model for the programme should be made ensuring decisions are being taken with full clear information, and by parties with the requisite authority
+Programmatic Review by Model of Programme

+Where IADT has a critical mass of collaborative programmes (five or more), they may be reviewed periodically together.
+In such a model, care needs to be taken to retain sufficient external experts with the appropriate field expertise.

+Special Considerations for a Relationship Management Team and, in particular, a Collaborative Programme Team during Programmatic Review

+- Where a collaborative programme has a variant which is a standard IADT programme, each variant must be distinctly reviewed - Processes for the on-going or periodic review of standard programmes should only lead to changes in a related collaborative programme where there has been due consideration of same explicitly by the Collaborative Programme Team and the Relationship Management Team - Decisions to 'keep programmes the same' or 'allow' the emergence of distinct programmes need to be considered carefully and approved through the required Programme Validation Committee process - A focus on whether the learners on a collaborative programme receive an equivalent learning experience to those on a standard IADT programme is required - Consideration should be made about issues of public information, transparency and clarity on the qualification to be obtained.
+Are learners clear about the nature of the collaborative programme and to which this qualification this leads?
+Is this information appropriately recorded in a Diploma Supplement? - Careful consideration of the dispersed management model for the programme should be made ensuring decisions are being taken with full clear information, and by parties with the requisite authority

-External Examining
+1.7.5 External Examiners

-- 64 External Examiners: a crucial and key quality mechanism is the use of External Examiners.
-They have a crucial role in monitoring and review.
-Their role must be specifically addressed in the legal agreements established. - 65 They are required to use their expert judgement to consider and comment on: - Standards set for the programme - Standards achieved by students - Operation of the assessment processes - Quality of learning - The learning and teaching environment - Action taken on points raised in previous reports - Organisation and management of the external examining process - 66 External examiners appointed to collaborative programmes must in addition to meeting the standard requirements for the appointment of an extern must meet the following additional requirements: - a.
-Direct experience of collaborative programmes - b.
-Direct experience of teaching, learning assessment in the jurisdictions involved - c.
-Ability to travel to location(s) of the provision - 67 Where a collaborative programme is part of a suite of programmes, additional external examiners may need to be appointed to provide expertise in the particular context.
-Where there are multiple externs they must meet to liaise on their findings and prepare a joint report, to be considered by both the Collaborative Programme Team and the Relationship Management Team. - 68 External examiners must visit the site of the collaborative provision, ideally annually, but at least twice over a 4 year appointment period. - 69 External examiners who are appointed to one programme in a suite of programmes cannot be subsequently appointed to another programme in the same suite. - 70 External examiners shall be independent of the collaborative partner, e.g. amongst other things cannot be members of staff, or recent members of staff (5 years). - 71 The 2010 HETAC Guideline Effective Practice Guideline for External Examining is made available to all external examiners and collaborative partners.
+External Examiners are key to the quality of any programme and have a crucial role in monitoring and review.
+Their role must be specifically addressed in the legal agreements established.

+They are required to use their expert judgement to consider and comment on:

+- Standards set for the programme

+- Standards achieved by students

+- Operation of the assessment processes

+- Quality of learning

+- The learning and teaching environment

+- Action taken on points raised in previous reports

+- Organisation and management of the external examining process

+External examiners appointed to collaborative programmes must, in addition to meeting the standard requirements for the appointment of an extern, meet the following additional requirements:

+- Direct experience of collaborative programmes - Direct experience of teaching, learning assessment in the jurisdictions involved - Ability to travel to location(s) of the provision

+Where a collaborative programme is part of a suite of programmes, additional external examiners may need to be appointed to provide expertise in the particular context.
+Where there are multiple externs, they must meet to liaise on their findings and prepare a joint report, which will be considered by both the Collaborative Programme Team and the Relationship Management Team.

+External examiners must visit the site of the collaborative provision, ideally annually, but at least twice over a 4-year appointment period.
+Those appointed to one programme in a suite of programmes cannot be subsequently appointed to another programme in the same suite.
+They should be independent of the collaborative partner, e.g. amongst other things cannot be members of staff, or recent members of staff (five years).
+The 2010 HETAC Guideline Effective Practice Guideline for External Examining is made available to all external examiners and collaborative partners.

+Please also see IADT's External Examiner/Assessor Procedures for further information.

-External Reviews
+1.7.6 External Reviews